 Before I was vegan, I absolutely loved all egg dishes.
 They were so easy to cook, budget friendly, packed with protein, filling, and relatively healthy.

 Fortunately, tofu is an excellent egg replacer and replica for egg scrambles and is one of my favorite vegan tofu dishes.
 It is also just as hearty, healthy and cheap.
 Extra firm silken tofu in particular makes for the BEST fluffy tofu scrambled eggs.

 - Silken tofu has the highest water content and is the softest, creamiest tofu egg scramble.
 Perfect for replicating the creaminess of soft and fluffy eggs.
 Firmer tofus can often end up tasting a bit too dry in tofu scramble.
 If you need some firm tofu ideas, try my Vegan Tofu Bolognese Sauce, Vegan Tofu Ricotta Cheese, Baked Dinosaur Tofu Nuggets, or Vegan Orange Chicken.
 All are great easy tofu dinner recipes.

 - Kala namak or black salt is the best vegan substitute for the sulphur and earthy flavors you get with chicken eggs.

 - Vegan cheese shreds and nutritional yeast, although optional, gives this scramble the best cheesy flavor without any dairy!

 Ingredients and Substitutions

-- silken tofu – Replaces the traditional chicken eggs in this egg scramble.
+- silken tofu – Replaces the traditional chicken eggs in this vegan egg scramble.
 I recommend using extra firm silken tofu, as it is a firmer silken tofu and holds its shape a lot better than regular silken tofu.
 If you can’t find extra firm silken tofu, I recommend using soft tofu or even medium tofu.
 I used the brand Mori-Nu (not sponsored).

 - nutritional yeast – Adds a cheesy, savory flavor.